Information and resources for SUNY Geneseo students during the COVID-19 pandemic.

 Face Mask Requirement

-New CDC Mask Guidelines
+CDC Double-Masking Guidelines

 The Centers for Disease Control (CDC) recently issued new guidance on mask wearing.
 All faculty, staff, and students are now encouraged to wear two face masks -- a surgical mask and a cloth mask -- for maximum protection.
 It is recommended that all volunteers who are assisting with pooled testing, as well as those who work in positions where they are regularly in close contact with others, consider double masking.
 There are surgical mask dispensers across campus that students and staff can utilize at no charge.

 There is misinformation circulating about exemptions from face mask requirements connected to interpretations of the Americans with Disabilities Act (ADA).
 At this time, the ADA does not cite a blanket exemption from face mask requirements for individuals with disabilities.
 It has not issued documentation to support this exemption (e.g., "ADA cards"/letters/flyers).
 Please refer to the ADA and Face Mask Policies Guide for more information.

 Take these preventative measures and follow the CDC guidelines:

 - When in public, wear a face mask that covers your nose and mouth.
 See How to Wear, Clean and Remove Face Coverings (CDC) and N95 Respirators vs Other Face Coverings

 - Avoid touching your eyes, nose, and mouth

 - Wash your hands frequently for at least 20 seconds

 - Stay at least six feet apart from others